eneerge/webconnex/GivingFuel/README.md

 </script>
 ```

-This will create a <script> element on the page that pulls in the third party code.
+This will dynamically create a <script> element on the page that pulls in the third party code and also pass in any URL GET parameters to the extension code.